Coronavirus: Italy-Ireland match is called off, IRFU confirms

 It said it hoped to try to reschedule the match and would provide an update in the coming days.

-The IRFU could consider holding the Ireland-Italy Six Nations rugby match behind closed doors, Minister for Health Simon Harris had said earlier.
+Mr Harris had earlier said that the IRFU could consider holding the Ireland-Italy match behind closed doors.

-“If that’s a practical option of course it would be considered,” Mr Harris said on Wednesday morning in advance of a meeting with IRFU officials.
+“If that’s a practical option of course it would be considered,” Mr Harris said on Wednesday morning in advance of the meeting with IRFU officials.

-However, the IRFU has sought specific reasons for the recommendation before agreeing to postpone the fixture.
+The IRFU had sought specific reasons for the recommendation before agreeing to postpone the fixture.

 World View podcast